hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 type : nolisting
 ---

+## 2020-09-20
+Ferrara et al. (2016)

+The work is indeed significant.
+It compared the spreading of true and false news on Twitter and concluded that the false spread faster, deeper, and farther than the truth.
+False political news, in particular, is diffused especially broadly and deeply.

+- Was it because those who spread the false were more influential or active?

+Not really.
+Those who spread false news had fewer followers, followed fewer people on Twitter, are less likely to be verified, and had been on Twitter for less time.

+- Was it because false news was more noval and users are more likely to retweet information with more novelty?

+  - False rumors were indeed more novel than the truth;
+  - False news was objectively more novel, but did users get it?
+    - Yes, replies to false news showed greater surprise and disgust, whereas the truth inspired more sadness and joy.

+- Was it because of selection bias?
+I mean, the tweets from the six organizations might not be representative of all tweets.
+  - The authors verified a second sample of Tweets, which were labled by three undergraduates students as true, false, or mixed.
+Again, the results were the same.

+- Did false news spread faster, deeper, farther, and more broadly because of bot activities?
+I mean, was it because bot crazily retweeted and replied to false news?
+  - Two bot-detection algorithms were applied independently to detect and remove bots before data analysis.
+Results were the same.
+This has significant implications: that false news travelled faster and farther not because of bots, but because of humans.

+### I had several issues:
+1. Bad data visualization

+At first glance, data visualization in this article is good.
+However, most of the figures used only red and green and therefore are not friendly to color-blinded people.

+2. Content analysis

+They should report Kreppendorf's alpha rather than 90%

+3. No hypotheses beforehand

+## 2020-09-19
+Vosoughi, S., Roy, D., & Aral, S. (2018).
+The spread of true and false news online. *Science, 359*(6380), 1146-1151.

 ## 2020-09-18

 Ferrara, E., Varol, O., Davis, C., Menczer, F., & Flammini, A. (2016).
 The rise of social bots. *Communications of the ACM, 59*(7), 96-104.